devular/better-llm-to-repo/readme.md

 - The tool is designed for text-based files and may not handle binary files appropriately.
 - Very large repositories may take a significant amount of time to process.
-- The 800-line limit per file is fixed and cannot be adjusted without modifying the source code.
+- The maximum number of lines per file can be adjusted using the `--max-lines` option.

 ## Contributing